aap/pdp6/README.md

 ### Running

-The cpu (apr), console tty and paper tape/punch are implemented.
+The cpu (apr), console tty, paper tape and punch, the data control and DECtape are implemented.
-There are no other external devices yet.
 The only things missing from the cpu is the repeat key mechanism.

 ## Verilog Simulation